DauntlessK/Stock-Trader-Server-Client-Project/README.md

 Install python3 if not already installed.
 Run the server script first.
 Run the client script next.
+Run the second client next.
+Log in into both clients using a username and password.
 After succesfull connection, interaction can begin.
-To disconnect from server, enter QUIT.
+To disconnect from server, enter QUIT or LOGOUT.
-To shutdown server, enter SHUTDOWN.
+To shutdown server, root user must enter SHUTDOWN.

 #Student's Role

 #Alexis Chavez-Guzman:
-Implemented the following features: The connection to the server from client, predefined command inputs, client closing and disconnecting, and small error handling for the commands.
+Implemented the following features: Method handling of the commands LOOKUP, WHO, and DEPOSIT.
+Added error handling and tesing for these commands on both server and client.
-Other Responsibilities: Responsible for general debugging and code fixing on both server and client side.
+Other Responsibilities: Resposible for implementing a multiple client functions using threads and select.

 #Kyle Breen-Bondie:
-Implemented the following features: The establishment of server and handling of client, handling of commands in the server, csv files where data is stored, error handling for BUY and SELL commands, csv file reading, and csv file storing.
+Implemented the following features: Method handling for the LOGIN and LOGOUT commands while changing to older commands to fit requirments and a multiple client structure.
-Other Responsibilities: Responsible for debugging server issues and other bug fixes.
+Other Responsibilities: Responsible for major debugging of the system and issues with commands, both old and new commands.

 #Bugs
-Two bugs that were not fully fixed.
-Forceful detachment from server crashes the server.
-Terminating the client early causes an execption.
+Only one bug found:
 Client crashes when ran before the server, the server must run first as the client doesn't connect.

 #Youtube link to video